pivotal/docs-tap/scc/pre-built-image.md

     ^          source-test-scan-to-url       ClusterSupplyChain
 ```

-To leverage the supply chains that expect a pre-built image, the only necessary change to
+To leverage the supply chains that expect a prebuilt image, the only necessary change to
 the Workload is `workoad.spec.image` field being set to the
 name of the container image that brings the application to be deployed.